How is Adderall prescribed?

 Signs of Adderall prescription drug abuse

 Adderall is often abused for its stimulant effects, and used for studying, weight loss, or to get high.
 But someone who abuses Adderall regularly runs the risk of becoming addicted.
-Adderall how it shows on a drug test on a standard DOT 5 panel as an amphetamine is often one way that employers try to screen for drug problems.
+Adderall shows up on a drug tests and on standard DOT 5 panel tests as an amphetamine.
+That is why employees use drug testing to screen for drug problems.
 But what are the main signs of Adderall prescription drug abuse?